SexChrLab/XYalign/README.md

 - [x] Write @PG line to final bam
 - [x] Accept and integrate external bed files for excluding regions
 - [x] Second round of bam window analysis and plotting after remapping and filtering low-quality regions
+- [ ] Add histogram plotting for depth and mapq
+- [ ] Add cram and sam support
+	- probably not necessary for initial release

 Testing
 - [x] Simulate and assemble XX, XY, XXY, and XO genomes